YanikCeulemans/asset-cache-bust/README.md

 Bust the browser cache of your assets using query strings based on actual asset content.

 ## What it does
-This module parses HTML and finds `<link>` tags that contain a `href` and `data-finger-print` attribute.
-It then extracts the URL from the `href` attribute and tries to read that file from disk.
-If the file was successfully read, it uses its content to create an MD5 hash.
-This hash is then used to append to the original `href` URL as a query parameter in the form
+This module parses HTML and finds `<link>` and `<script>` tags that contain a `href` or `src` and `data-finger-print` attribute.
+It then extracts the URL from those attributes  and tries to read those files from disk.
+If a file was successfully read, it uses its content to create an MD5 hash.
+This hash is then used to append to the original URL as a query parameter in the form of: `v=md5stringGoesHere`.
-of: `v=md5stringGoesHere`.
 When all matched URLs have been replaced in the original HTML, it will be passed to the success callback.

 ## How to use it
 This module can used as a node module or through its CLI.

-> The given HTML should contain `<link>` tags in the following format for this package to
+> The given HTML should contain `<link>` or `<script>` tags in the following format for this package to
-> replace their `href`s: `<link href="asset.css" data-finger-print />`.
+> replace their URLs: `<link href="asset.css" data-finger-print />` or `<script src="some.js" data-finger-print></script>`.

 To use it as a node module, install it using: `npm install asset-cache-bust`